What’s Happening to Internet Cookies?

 Betsy: What advice would you give to someone who may still feel lost with all of these changes?

-Allen: There are two pieces of advice I’d love to give for anyone still confused, or just doesn’t have the time to worry about cookies.
+Allen: There are two pieces of advice I’d love to give to anyone still confused, or doesn’t have the time to worry about cookies.

 The users who are still on the email list after an opt-in are more qualified individuals because they want to hear from you.
-It’s similar to the changes Apple made with the recent iOS14 update — everyone panicked, but didn’t need to.
+It’s similar to the changes Apple made with the iOS14 update — everyone panicked but didn’t need to.

 This is why you hire someone like 9 Clouds.